 Many of our members, including participants in The Great Transformation online discussion on April 10, have expressed a desire for more connection and action within the ACSA community to create a more equitable, more just, and better designed world.
 This includes collaborative research and teaching efforts as well as the publication of articles for academic and non-academic audiences.
 ACSA invites faculty, students, and others to help establish action networks organized under the following topics:

 Density, Mobility, & Infrastructure: How can this moment of pause and separation create new networks for community & connectivity?

 Health, Housing, Education, Ecosystems, and Food.
 How can we reimagine the Public Good?

 Economy, Equity, and Race.
 How can we design justice into the post-pandemic world?

 Higher Education.
 Who accesses it?
 Where, why, and at what cost?

 Buildings, Interiors, and their Uses.
 How might architecture adapt to a disaggregated world?

-On June 11 and 12, ACSA will hold an online Border Consortium Workshop to outline challenges and opportunities specific to the border context, forge new partnerships, and develop shared knowledge and resources.
+On June 11 and 12, ACSA held an online Border Consortium Workshop to outline challenges and opportunities specific to the border context, forge new partnerships, and develop shared knowledge and resources.